neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 Please contact the instructors immediately if you have difficulty accessing the course on GradeScope.

-Submit your solution to Gradescope in the form of a single file named `hw1.ts` that exports the 16 functions listed above.
+Submit your solution to Gradescope in the form of exactly two files, `Venusian.ts` and `Ship.ts`.
+Before submitting, be sure your code passes the sanity tests included in the starter package.
 GradeScope will provide you with feedback on your submission, providing a numeric score of:
 * 2 (Satisfactory)
 * 1 (Meets minimum expecations)